jmnaste/AI-Workflow-Automation/docs/linkedin_posts_series.md

 - Code where it counts: decisions, safety, versioning, tests
 - Workflow run management as the source of truth: visible runs, state timelines, diagnostics

-If this resonates, grab the resources: checklist, decision guide, and the three‑indicator walkthrough.
-We aim to show, in any demo: time‑to‑feature (time to benefit), first‑pass success/quality, and p95 run/resource usage.
+This is the stance we’re implementing.
+In our own work we prioritize three indicators: time‑to‑feature (time to benefit), first‑pass success/quality, and AI contribution stability & reliability.
+Supporting signals include p95 run duration and resource usage per run.

 CTA:
 - Comment WORKFLOW for the 1‑page checklist